webaxones/consistency/readme.txt

 2. Configure the rules in the editor.

 == Changelog ==

+= 1.6.4 =
+* Fix: Fix name of plugin and add some screenshots

 = 1.6.3 =
 * Fix: Update plugin description, changelog, and stable tag